practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Chapel/README.md

 No memory preallocation for _bits_x_ or anything similar is going on here.

-However and somehow to be expected, this usually cannot be a solution for a fast computer program and so, like with other [C-like](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/C/random_streams_for_perf_stats.c) languages, I experimented with memory preallocations, and finally got a working solution where the public Internet is not helpful to find a solution (which is one reason why I show this solution here):
+However and somehow to be expected, this usually cannot be a solution for a fast computer program and so, like with other [C-like](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/C/random_streams_for_perf_stats.c) languages, I experimented with memory preallocations, and finally got a working solution where the public Internet is not helpful to find a solution:

 ```
 ... // #2